TASK

 Created AI-assisted prototypes to facilitate user feedback and cross-functional team alignment

-AI assisted prototype helped bridge the gap between abstract concept and an actionable direction, validating logic scenarios and testing the desirability and feasibility of the solution.
+AI-assisted prototype (lovable.dev) helped bridge the gap between abstract concept and an actionable design direction, validating logic scenarios and testing the desirability and feasibility of the solution.

 • Logic scenarios